SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 > more often.

 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-greek.jpg" width="400" height="142" alt="Greek" title="Greek" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Greek__: A Greek colleague who works in both English and French reports that the Greek translation is pretty ok, outside of idiom.
+- :greece: __Greek__: A Greek colleague who works in both English and French reports that the Greek translation is pretty ok, outside of idiom.
 Creatively, he uses Google Translate on his own text, to see if his French or English writing correctly translates back into Greek:
 > The Greek translation is very decent.
 Of course there are the odd phrases that do not